Annashuo/blog_source/blog/source/_posts/database-system-review03.md

 <!--more-->
 ### Why not use OS?
-If you rely on the operating system, then you have less hcoise in your design space inside the database system.
+If you rely on the operating system, then you have less choise in your design space inside the database system.

-If using the operating system, when the process hit a page fault and it need to hold loks to some tuples or other latches to other data structures.
+If using the operating system, when the process hit a page fault and it need to hold locks to some tuples or other latches to other data structures.
 It will be blocking for a long time and all other threads that are running other queries and other transactions could not be doing useful work but they can because all the locks.

 ### What DBMS can do for storage?